 - 1. For General Agricultural Structures, such as paddocks, barns, and commercial stables used for General Agricultural Uses as defined, use the Development Standards in Table 5.5. - 2.
-For Incidental Agricultural Accessory Structures related to incidental keeping of animals, or incidental agricultural uses in the Agricultural or Agricultural-Residential zones use the Development Standards in Table 5.6.
-See Section 5.4.5., Table 5.10 for development standards in Residential zones.
+For Incidental Agricultural Accessory Structures related to incidental keeping of animals, or incidental agricultural uses in the Agricultural or Agricultural-Residential zoning districts use the Development Standards in Table 5.6.
+See Section 5.4.5., Table 5.10 for development standards in Residential zoning districts.